Ganga (1972 film)

 Ganga is a 1972 Indian Tamil-language Western film directed and filmed by M. Karnan.
 The film stars Jaishankar and Rajakokila.
 It was released on 15 January 1972, and became a commercial success.

 Plot

 Kathirvelu, a reformed robber, lives with his wife and son.
 He raises his son Ganga to be a brave warrior, but Ganga develops a penchant for women and alcoholism.
-Kathirvelu, one day, sees his son in an drunken state.
+Kathirvelu, one day, sees his son in a drunken state.
 Enraged, he expels him from the house.
 At this juncture, his past life comes back in the form of his gang.
 They force him to join their gang, but Kathirvelu refuses, and he is murdered in front of his wife.
 Ganga comes to perform the last rites of his father.
 His mother takes a vow from him that, until he takes revenge on all the four murderers of his father, he should not look at her face.